 Our dynamic difference-in-differences setting documents that the parallel trends assumption holds, indicating that the results are causal.
-To test the robustness of the results, we use an alternative treatment variable that incorporates past sterilization achievements, the growth rate between the mean of yearly sterilization rates between 1970 and 1976 and the sterilization rate in 1976-77.
+To test the robustness of the results, we use alternative treatment measures.
+We first incorporate past sterilization achievements in the measure, the growth rate between the mean of yearly sterilization rates between 1970 and 1976 and the sterilization rate in 1976-77.
+We then use only the differences in sterilization rates between 1976 and 1977.
 The causal link between the sterilization program and the increase in violent crimes remains robust.